severian42/Symbolic-Emergence-Field-Analysis/README.md

 The `sefa_ml_model.py` file provides scikit-learn compatible components that allow you to:

-1. Use SEFA as a feature extractor in ML pipelines
+1. Use SEFA as a full ML model or even just a feature extractor in other ML pipelines
 2. Train models to recognize patterns with SEFA characteristics
 3. Create hybrid systems that combine traditional and SEFA-based approaches